 - Directors assets and liabilities reviewed & personal guarantees provided to lower investment risk.

-- For privacy reasons our debt funding opportunities are not listed on the CPC platform, contact us for further details.
+- For privacy reasons most of our debt funding opportunities are confidential, contact us for further details.

 Equity funding is inherently more risky than debt funding as your capital is at risk with limited recourse.
 CPC provides the opportunity for established developers to seek equity partners.
 Your equity returns are dependent on the skill and accuracy of the developer’s forecasts, investment can be lucrative if the development project is successful.